abbreviatedman/react-full-stack-database/readme.md

 At this point, we should only render components when the user decides to see it.
 We will now be applying React Router functionality, so that we can properly link to different components

-67. On `index.js`, import BrowserRouter and wrap the `App` component in `BrowserRouter` component tags:
+67. In `index.js`, import BrowserRouter and wrap the `App` component in `BrowserRouter` component tags:

 ```jsx
 import { BrowserRouter } from "react-router-dom";